Hardan al-Tikriti: Role in the 1963 February coup d'etat (Ramadan Revolution)

-On 18 November 1963 Hardan would once again assist in a power transfer, this time it was in collusion with the current President of Iraq, Abd al-Salam Arif.
-Arif wanted to regain control of the state that was handed to him by the NCRC so he brought Hardan and General Tahir Yahya together to launch an attack on the National Guard currently residing in Baghdad.
-Arif managed to regain his control over the state after the attack also making the decision to remove Sa’di from the government because he had become a threat to Arif and the Iraqi people.
-Sa’di was accused of attempts to spread Socialism throughout the state corrupting the government setup that Arif had in play.
-On November 11, after being asked to step down from his position in government as Minister of Interior, Sa’di refused and went on with his plans to attend the Extraordinary Regional Conference.
-At the conference he planned to have Hardan al-Tikriti, along with others who threatened his power and intentions, removed from their political positions.
-Instead Sa’di was met by the National Guard who arrested him and the rest of his supporters, forcing them onto a plane set to leave the state and land in Madrid.
+On 18 November 1963, Hardan would once again assist in a power transfer.
+This time, it was in collusion with the current President of Iraq, Abdul Salam Arif.
+Arif wanted to regain control of the state that was handed to him by the NCRC, so he brought Hardan and Tahir Yahya together to launch an attack on the National Guard currently residing in Baghdad.
+Arif managed to regain his control over the state after the attack, also making the decision to remove Sa'di from the government because he had become a threat to Arif and the Iraqi people.
+Sa'di was accused of attempts to spread socialism throughout the state, corrupting the government setup that Arif had in play.
+On November 11, after being asked to step down from his position in government as Minister of Interior, Sa'di refused and went on with his plans to attend the Extraordinary Regional Conference.
+At the conference, he planned to have Hardan al-Tikriti, along with others who threatened his power and intentions, removed from their political positions.
+Instead, Sa'di was met by the National Guard who arrested him and the rest of his supporters, forcing them onto a plane set to leave the state and land in Madrid.

-Role in the July 1968 coup d’etat
+Role in the July 1968 coup d'etat

 Hardan played the major role in this coup by delivering the final blow.
-During the 1968 coup, in the early hours of 17 July 1968, Hardan telephoned the sitting Prime Minister Abdul Rahman Arif to inform him that he had been removed from office.
-Hardan then escorted Arif to the airport where the deposed Prime Minister was flown out of the country.
+During the 1968 coup, in the early hours of 17 July 1968, Hardan telephoned the sitting prime minister Abdul Rahman Arif to inform him that he had been removed from office.
+Hardan then escorted Arif to the airport where the deposed prime minister was flown out of the country.